 If you are lucky enough to have outside grass space at school, raised beds or recycled containers can be positioned there.
 If you have no grassy space and have tarmac or concrete instead you can set up containers, grow bags and large pots too.
 Basically, if you have something that will hold soil, you can grow food.

-Organic gardening in its simplest form just means that you do not use any chemicals, artificial pesticides or fertilisers or anything that could harm your garden or the environment.
+Organic gardening in its simplest form just means that you do not use any chemicals, artificial pesticides, fertilisers, or anything that could harm your garden or the environment.
 You are aiming to work with nature and your environment and recycle and reuse as much as possible.
 When you create a new garden, it takes some time for the ecosystem to balance; in the first year or two you might get more than a fair share of pests.